 Documented processes, guidelines, and standards promote consistency in a product, system, or software development, deployment, and maintenance.

-Also, with readily available troubleshooting guides, users and support staff can easily diagnose and resolve issues in an instant.
+Also, with readily available troubleshooting guides, users and support staff can quickly diagnose and resolve issues.

-Additionally, the technical documentation will help in the training and onboarding of new team members.
-Ideally, it serves as a reliable reference for developers to understand the existing architecture and know how best to go about future updates or integrations.
+Additionally, the technical documentation will support training and onboarding for new team members.
+Ideally, it serves as a reliable reference for developers to understand the existing architecture and determine the best approach for future updates or integrations.

 6. Comply With Regulations